ovenzeze/nimship-admin-nuxt/docs/onboarding.md

 - Use ESLint for code linting
 - Use Prettier for code formatting

-## Common Workflows
-1. Creating a new page
-2. Adding a new component
-3. Implementing a new feature
-4. Fixing a bug
-5. Working with Docker:
-   - Rebuilding the Docker image after dependency changes: `docker-compose build`
-   - Stopping the Docker container: `docker-compose down`
-   - Viewing Docker logs: `docker-compose logs`
+## Test-Driven Development (TDD) Process
+1. Write a failing test for the feature you want to implement
+2. Run the test to ensure it fails
+3. Write the minimum amount of code to make the test pass
+4. Run the test to ensure it passes
+5. Refactor the code if necessary, ensuring the test still passes
+6. Repeat for each new feature or bug fix

 ## Testing Procedures
+### Writing Tests
+- Use Vitest for unit and integration testing
+- Place test files in the `tests` directory, mirroring the structure of the `src` directory
+- Name test files with the `.spec.ts` or `.test.ts` extension

-### Local Testing
+### Running Tests
+- Run all tests: `npm run test`
-1. Running unit tests: `npm run test:unit`
+- Run unit tests: `npm run test:unit`
-2. Running end-to-end tests: `npm run test:e2e`
+- Run integration tests: `npm run test:integration`
-3. Writing new tests
+- Run tests in watch mode: `npm run test:watch`

+### Test Coverage
+- Generate test coverage report: `npm run test:coverage`
+- View the coverage report in the `coverage` directory

 ### Docker Testing
-1. Running tests inside Docker container: `docker-compose run --rm app npm run test`
+- Run tests inside Docker container: `docker-compose run --rm app npm run test`
-2. Running specific test file: `docker-compose run --rm app npm run test path/to/test-file.spec.js`
+- Run specific test file: `docker-compose run --rm app npm run test path/to/test-file.spec.ts`

+## Continuous Integration (CI) Testing
+- Describe the CI/CD pipeline setup (e.g., GitHub Actions, GitLab CI)
+- Explain how tests are automatically run on pull requests
+- Describe any quality gates that must be passed before merging

+## Common Workflows
+1. Creating a new feature
+   a.
+Create a new branch
+   b.
+Write failing tests for the feature
+   c.
+Implement the feature, making the tests pass
+   d.
+Refactor if necessary
+   e.
+Submit a pull request
+2. Fixing a bug
+   a.
+Create a new branch
+   b.
+Write a failing test that reproduces the bug
+   c.
+Fix the bug, making the test pass
+   d.
+Submit a pull request
+3. Refactoring
+   a.
+Ensure all tests are passing
+   b.
+Make small, incremental changes
+   c.
+Run tests after each change to ensure nothing breaks

 ## Deployment
 Explain the deployment process and any CI/CD pipelines in use.